An Efficient Algorithm for Generating Minimal Unique-Cause MC/DC Test cases for Singular Boolean Expressions: Experimental Evaluation

 \subsubsection{Experimental Procedure}

-The experiment was conducted according to the following systematic procedure: \begin{enumerate} \item \textbf{Source Code Generation:} For each of the 15 SBEs in the benchmark dataset, a C language source file was automatically generated, containing the respective SBE within an `if' statement. \item \textbf{Test Case Generation:} Using the implemented Robin's Rule tool, each C source file was analyzed to generate a set of test cases satisfying Unique-Cause MC/DC, which was then saved in CSV file format.
-This process was highly efficient, completing in under 5 seconds on average for all SBEs. \item \textbf{Coverage Verification:} The generated CSV files were imported into the VectorCAST test environment, where the tests were executed and the results were used to measure the Unique-Cause MC/DC coverage. \end{enumerate}
+\leavevmode The experiment was conducted according to the following systematic procedure: \begin{enumerate} \item \textbf{Source Code Generation:} For each of the 25 SBEs in the benchmark dataset, a C language source file was automatically generated, containing the respective SBE within an `if' statement. \item \textbf{Test Case Generation:} Using the implemented Robin's Rule tool, each C source file was analyzed to generate a set of test cases satisfying Unique-Cause MC/DC, which was then saved in CSV file format. \item \textbf{Coverage Verification:} The generated CSV files were imported into the VectorCAST test environment, where the tests were executed and the results were used to measure the Unique-Cause MC/DC coverage. \end{enumerate}